 Osmotic agents are laxatives that keep large amounts of water in the large intestine, making the stool soft and loose.
 These laxatives consist of salts or sugars that are poorly absorbed.
 Some contain magnesium and phosphate, which can be partially absorbed resulting in harm to people with kidney failure.

+Newer medications, which increase secretion of fluids into the intestine, are available only by prescription.
+They should be considered if constipation does not respond well to over-the-counter laxatives.
+When constipation is due to opiate drugs used to treat severe pain, new agents that block the effects of opiates on the gut sometimes can help.
 Occasionally, a problem with coordination of pelvic floor and anorectal muscles may be identified.
 This can be treated with biofeedback or muscle retraining exercises; such treatments are performed only in centers which specialize in this area and upon referral by a doctor.

 - Can constipation be prevented?